 You’ve been “you” your whole life, but there is still so much about yourself you haven’t discovered, especially when it comes to your health.
+The Sanford Chip genetic testing program can help.

 Kate Higgins, PsyD, is a doctor of neuropsychology.
 Like many in her profession, Dr. Higgins has a curious mind.
 So when an opportunity arose for her to dive into her health at the genetic level, she jumped at the chance.

-“I work a lot with kids who have genetic conditions,” Dr. Higgins explained.
+“I work a lot with kids who have genetic conditions,” Dr. Higgins said.
 “I think the role genetics play in our lives is fascinating, and so I was very interested in learning more about mine.”

-With a simple blood draw, the Sanford Chip gives patients and their providers a line of sight into new aspects of health.
+With a simple blood draw, the Sanford Chip gives patients and their health care providers a line of sight into new aspects of health.
 It looks at your DNA to deliver information in two distinct areas: disease predisposition and medication response.
 This means you could have a better understanding of what diseases you are at risk for and how certain medications will react in your unique body.

 And in health — where knowledge is power — these nuggets can have a huge impact in your life now and in the future.